gccloudone/aurora/content/en/team/monitoring-alerts/alert-cluster-level/node-pool-pod-capacity.en.md

 ---
-title: "NodePoolPodCapacity"
-linkTitle: "NodePoolPodCapacity"
+title: "Node Pool Capacity Alerts"
+linkTitle: "Node Pool Capacity Alerts"
-weight: 10
+weight: 5
-type: "docs"
+aliases: ["/team/monitoring/clusteralerts/nodepool"]
 draft: false
-lang: "en"
 ---

-## Node Pool Pod Capacity Alerts

 Node pool pod capacity alerts are configured to occur at the cluster level.
 As defined in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/architecture/nodes/), Kubernetes runs workloads by placing containers into pods to run on nodes.
 Each node is managed by the control plane and contains the services necessary to run pods.
 [Kubernetes is designed to accommodate](https://kubernetes.io/docs/setup/best-practices/cluster-large/) no more than 110 pods per node.
 However, when nodes are created `max-pods` is set to a hard limit of 90 pods per node.
 When a particular node reaches a certain threshold, the following alerts are triggered: